How We’re Different

-Picture having a good friend in Boston who knows the city well, and can provide insider tips and valuable recommendations to help you plan an incredible trip.
+Picture having a good friend in Boston who has lived in the city for more than two decades and can provide insider tips and valuable recommendations to help you plan an incredible trip.

-Imagine that same friend is also a private tour guide with 12 years of experience… and a relative of Paul Revere.
-There’s only one person like that in Boston — Ben Edwards.
+Imagine that same friend is also a private tour guide with 20 years of experience… and a relative of Paul Revere.
+There’s only one person like that in Boston—Ben Edwards.
 Ben is a private tour guide who can introduce you to the very best the city has to offer.
-With his tips and guidance, you’re guaranteed to have an unforgettable Boston experience!
+With his tips and guidance, you’re sure to have an unforgettable Boston experience!

 Before the Tour

 With your tour confirmation you’ll receive online access to Ben’s exclusive insider tips to help you plan your trip.
 These include Ben’s personal recommendations for hotels, restaurants, and things to see and do both inside and outside the city.
 You’ll also find answers to the most frequently asked questions we’ve received over the past decade.
-Ben welcomes any questions you may have not just during the tour but well in advance of it.
-You can easily access all of this content on your smartphone while in Boston.
-Just use your password in the For Our Guests section.
+Ben welcomes any questions you may have—not just during the tour but well in advance of it.
+You’ll not only receive all of this content before the tour but can easily access it on your smartphone while in Boston.

 We’ll meet you at your hotel.
 If you’re staying in the city (downtown, Back Bay, Fenway) and it is more convenient for you, Ben is happy to meet you in the lobby of your hotel and show you how to navigate the subway to the starting point of the tour on Boston Common.
-When it comes to premium customer service, you should expect nothing less.
+When it comes to meeting your needs and expectations, you should expect nothing less.

 The Tour Experience